brson/ctrs/README.md

 Criteria will expand over time.
 Currently:

-* Must pass 'rustc -F experimental -F deprecated'
+* Must pass 'rustc -F unstable -F deprecated -F unstable_features'
 * No 'extern crate' (i.e. only std)
-* No enabling feature gates

 Run `./stab.py` on a Rust file to see if it is a candidate.

 ## Organization

 All tests are under the `test` directory.
 Immediately under `test` are directories for Rust versions.
 Under each version are directories for test 'groups'.
 Test groups are drawn from many sources.

 ## Current coverage